 These changes can be made for any and all sliders and indicators.
 You’ll likely have different preferences from tool to tool.

-The good news is, CSP will let you make those changes, and it will remember them for future usage.
+The good news is, CSP lets you make those changes, and it will remember them in future use.